 Community musicians from New Mexico and beyond, both vocal and instrumental, are invited to perform with choirs for special events, such as our Advent cantata, and Christmas Eve and Easter services.

 Vocal choirs include the Chancel Choir, Tenor/Bass Chorale, and Treble Ensemble.
 Music selections pull from the historic repertoire, including gospel and spirituals, as well as the modern era, with current composers and arrangers such as Tom Trenney, Ola Geilo, J. Randall Stroope, Andrew Lloyd Webber, and many others.
-Chancel choir rehearses on Thursday evenings September through May; smaller ensembles meet before Chancel choir on a rotating basis.
+Our Chancel Choir rehearses on Thursday evenings September through May; smaller ensembles meet before Chancel choir on a rotating basis.

 Joyful Noise Bell Choir

 The bell choir typically consists of 12 bell ringers.
 They perform at least one piece each month during the 11:00 am service from September through May and occasionally play during the 9:00 am service.
 The bell choir performs a wide variety of musical compositions, including pieces with added percussion, and other instrumentalists.
 Enjoy this performance of our Joyful Noise Bell Choir on Easter Sunday, 2019.

 Summer – Special Music